Skip to contents

 #> max 29.6

-Note that in most of the projected area, temperatures are expected to exceed the current maximum temperature.
+Note that temperatures are expected to exceed the current maximum temperature in most of the area under future conditions.

 The MOP analysis requires the following inputs:

-• An object of class fitted_models returned by the fit_selected() function, or an object of class prepared_data returned by prepare_data().
-These objects contain the calibration data defining the environmental conditions used during model training.
+• Reference data: An object of class fitted_models returned by the fit_selected() function, or an object of class prepared_data returned by prepare_data().
+These objects contain the environmental data used during model training.

-• An object of class projection_data returned by the prepare_projection() function, which contains the paths to raster layers representing environmental conditions in the projected scenarios.
+• For projection_mop(), an object of class projection_data returned by the prepare_projection() function, with the paths to raster layers representing environmental conditions of multiple scenarios for model projections.

 Below, we perform a detailed MOP to identify areas with extrapolation risk in the future scenarios for which predictions were made: